kkz6/devkarti/src/content/blog/laravel-pipelines.md

 }

 /// Active Filter
-// Considering you already have an column active in users table with a boolean value.
+// Considering you already have a column active in users table with a boolean value.
 <?php

 namespace App\QueryFilters;